Azure-Samples/serverless-chat-langchainjs/docs/tutorial/02-setting-up-azure-functions.md

 ## Next Steps

-This tutorial explains how to configure the development environment to create functions for the ChatGPT project using Functions version 4.x and the programming model v4 for Node.js.
+This tutorial explains how to configure the development environment to create functions for the Chat Application project using Functions version 4.x and the programming model v4 for Node.js.

 Additionally, we configured the project to run the functions we created.
 And finally we created the `chat-post`, `documents-post`, and `documents-get` functions for the project.

-Before we proceed with developing the functions, it's important to grasp a fundamental concept for those building ChatGPT applications: Retrieval-Augmented Generation (RAG).
+Before we proceed with developing the functions, it's important to grasp a fundamental concept for those building Chat Application applications: Retrieval-Augmented Generation (RAG).

 We will talk about RAG in the next section.